Friday, September 15

 I had been pretty stressed out all day and was relieved that I got out of this without major difficulties.
 Jason was a real life saver.

 But I was still feeling some stress.
 This is a temporary fix and should be okay.
 But I was somewhat paranoid.
-I thought it would be better to go through Glenwood Springs, taking interstate or four land highways the whole way.
+I thought it would be better to go through Glenwood Springs, taking interstate or four lane highways the whole way.
 No sharp turns, no cliffs without guardrails.
 Approaching Glenwood, Navigator announced “There is heavy traffic in your area” and routed us a way I’ve never been.
 We wondered how much of this was caused by the big bridge project.
 Is it like this every day?
 It took us forever to go fifteen miles.

 Many times on the drive home I imagined what would happen if the bolts failed right now.
 What if I hit some big bump and it broke?
 What would that eighteen wheeler behind us do to us?
 Every rough patch of road made me nervous.
 That trepidation mellowed as I got closer to home, but it never really went away.
 We went through several bridge repairs in progress: the asphalt was ground off and the seams were big, sharp bumps.
 Each one was excruciating.